Relative eta invariant and uniformly positive scalar curvature on non-compact manifolds: Relative eta invariant and a gluing formula in the invertible case

 \subsection{The relative eta invariant}

 The eta invariant was first introduced by Atiyah--Patodi--Singer \cite{APS1} in their celebrated APS index formula.
 It measures the spectral asymmetry of a self-adjoint operator on a closed manifold.
 On a non-compact manifold, the eta invariant usually cannot be defined.
-In \cite{Shi22}, we establish the notion of relative eta invariant on two non-compact manifolds which coincide at infinity.
+In \cite{Shi22}, the author establishes the notion of relative eta invariant on two non-compact manifolds which coincide at infinity.